LittleRichard/valheim-digitalocean/README.md

 - make a snapshot of it named the same as `<name from config>`

 ### client setup
 The client part of this codebase will use a DigitalOcean API key along with a digital ocean python API to instrument the server.
-The key reasons for having this instead of leaving it running 24/7 are:
+The key reasons for having startup/shutdown scripts instead of leaving it running 24/7 are:
 - cost
 - time in game may pass without any players present?
 - mostly cost though